2014 National Premier Leagues

-The 2014 National Premier Leagues was the second season of the Australian National Premier Leagues football competition.
+The 2014 National Premier Leagues was the second season of the Australian National Premier Leagues soccer competition.

 This season was notable for the fact that it expanded the league to include three new divisions: Northern NSW, Victoria and Western Australia.
 These new divisions, combined with the divisions of prior years (being ACT, NSW, Queensland, South Australia and Tasmania), totalled to eight divisional leagues that Australian players then competed in.
 The winners of each divisional league went on to compete in a finals playoff tournament at the end of the season.
 This culminated in a grand final in which North Eastern MetroStars were crowned as National Premier Leagues Champions, and were thus qualified for the 2015 FFA Cup Round of 32.